Away With The Steiners

 The next on our list of things to do in Northland was a day trip to the nearby Hokianga region.

-Tane Mahuta and the Hokianga
+Tane Mahuta & the Hokianga

 Heading west towards the Hokianga and beyond meant paying a visit to New Zealand’s largest living kauri tree, Tane Mahuta; Lord of the Forest.